Our Favorite Hotels in Boston

 Delightful Beacon Hill is a tourist favorite for its narrow streets and stately homes, evoking 19th-century Brahmin Boston at its best.
 The boutique-lined commercial strip, Charles Street, offers just enough dining and shopping options.
 All of the attractions of Downtown are nearby, but the skyscrapers, traffic, and crowds are worlds away.
 Visitors may be surprised to learn the neighborhood’s intriguing ultra-local history: before the Civil War, Beacon Hill was home to a thriving community of free blacks and a base for an active abolitionist movement; learn more on the Black Heritage Trail which runs through the neighborhood.

 Little more than a decade ago, the Seaport District was an expanse of parking lots surrounding the city’s gritty working fishing docks.
 Then somebody realized that this stretch of waterfront has amazing harbor and skyline views… and the rest is history.
 Nowadays the Seaport is crammed with hotels and restaurants catering to business travelers from the nearby convention center.
 Tourists also appreciate the setting, the waterfront parks, and the proximity to Downtown Boston (and the South Station train station for Amtrak).
 There are also a couple of highlight attractions right in the Seaport District, including the ICA Boston and the excellent Children’s Museum.

 5. Back Bay

 Back Bay is a wonderful option for travelers who want to be close to the sights but also experience the charms of a unique Boston neighborhood.
 These elegant streets are blessed with Boston’s best shopping, excellent restaurants, a good selection of hotels and guesthouses, and a delightfully sophisticated neighborhood atmosphere.
 Back Bay’s centerpiece is Copley Square – graced by art and architectural gems such as Trinity Church and the Boston Public Library – while the Charles River Esplanade runs along the neighborhood’s northern edge.
 Downtown Boston and Kenmore Square are within walking distance.

-- Best Hotels: Mandarin Oriental • Eliot Suite Hotel • Fairmont Copley Plaza • Four Seasons
+- Best Hotels: Mandarin Oriental • The Eliot Hotel • Fairmont Copley Plaza • Four Seasons

 - Best Midrange/Cheap Hotels: Newbury Guest House • Sheraton Boston Hotel